cgarbin/cot6930-natural-language-processing/assignment2/README.md

 Follow the steps [in the naive Bayes section](#selecting-attributes) to add the attribute selection filter, then run the classifier again.

-This time it will take longer to run, bceause of the attribute selection step.
+This time it will take longer to run, because of the attribute selection step.

 The accuracy with attribute selection improves a bit more: